secretstartups/handbook/infrastructure/cost-management/infrafin-board/index.html.md

 ## Infrafin Board

 ### Short Term Saving Initiatives Process
-Some savings initiatives can happen on a much horter time horizon, either because of the urgency or because we can handle the implmenetation from within the infrastructure department.
+Some savings initiatives can happen on a much horter time horizon, either because of the urgency or because we can handle the implementation solely from within the infrastructure department.
 Some examples of this include purchasing CUD from GCP, or AWS savings plan to optimize the cost of our servers across the whole company, or investigating and fixing specific billing anomalies that we see over time.

 #### 1. Initial Data Exploration
 In this scenario, the issue is already known,  potentially because of earlier data exploration or other work, but there is still usually some data exploration to do to understand these issues better.